 I am a high school English teacher in Florida.
 I was trained at The University of North Florida, where I completed a diverse range of internships that gave me exposure to an even more diverse range of students.
 I have had the opportunity to teach and tutor a variety of ages and levels.
 Because of my experience, I've learned that teaching goes far beyond the classroom.
 I hope to be a role model that cultivates in young people open minds, the knowledge and ability to look at the world critically, and the belief in one's capacity to make positive contributions to society.
 With this goal in mind, I would love the opportunity to be able to tutor you, or your student.

-University of North Florida - Bachelors, Secondary English Education
+Undergraduate Degree: University of North Florida - Bachelors, Secondary English Education

 High School English